 Hackathon Fun for all!
 TL Innovation Lab and Marin School for Environmental Leadership teamed-up to enter Marin County's first hackathon, Hack4Health .Hackathon Fun for all!
 Writing over 600 lines of code and building an accessible database, our team created a civil action platform to engage public on local health issues for Marin County's first official hackathon.
 We were so happy to be part of this historic moment!
 Thanks to Marin County Office of Education and awesome IT staff, Damon Connolly, County Supervisor · San Rafael, California, Coordinators, and all of our sponsors for a great day of hacking and coding!
 Together we had a lot of fun developing a civil action platform around health issues and data in Marin County.
 Hack4Health was a historic event in education and community around computer science and tech as it was the first hackathon in Marin County.
 Thanks to Marin County Office of Education and Damon Connolly for a great day of hacking and coding with students from all over Marin and the Bay Area!

 TLCoding Lab launched in March 2015, as a lunchtime enrichment program/solution, developed by a founding student determined to have computer science at his high school.
-Our fonding student created community around computer science with fellow students and partnered with AcdemicExcellence@TL, TLHS and SRCS Leadership Teams to develop enrichment programs in applied computer science --as our high school had no curriculum or elective classes.
-We are pleased to announce that through our student advocacy and partnership with our Principal Katy Dunlap along with San Rafael City Schools leadership and community partnerships, TL Coding Lab has evolved into TL Innovation Lab:
+Our fonding student created community and advocacy for computer science with fellow students and keay stakeholders: AcdemicExcellence@TL, TLHS and San Rafael City Schools District Leadership Teams, community and industry partners to develop enrichment programs in applied computer science --as our high school had no curriculum or elective classes then.
+We are pleased to announce that through our student advocacy and partnerships with our Principal Katy Dunlap along with San Rafael City Schools leadership and community partnerships, TL Coding Lab has evolved into TL Innovation Lab: